 One of the major factors that influence what is ghee in cooking is the slow cooking process.
 Ghee is prepared at a controlled temperature between 221-244 degrees Fahrenheit until the water evaporates.

 Later the temperature is raised to 266 degrees Fahrenheit.
 This is when the casein, lactose, and whey proteins go through the Maillard reaction.
 This, when the milk solids get caramelized, gives a distinct taste and flavor to the ghee.
 It is this low-heat treatment that helps it to retain all its nutrients and organic compounds.
+This was all about what is ghee in cooking.

 You should know the origin of the food product you purchase and also the procedure in which it is manufactured.
 Read the label for organically pasture-fed ghee or clarified butter.